 Only setting goals we know how to reach.

 “Don’t be stopped from setting a goal because you don’t know how to get there,” Capland says.
 “No one does when they set a goal where they’re stretching themselves.”

 “You can head toward a big goal one baby step at a time,” she explains.
 In fact, it may be better that way — you’ll avoid setting off your own fight-or-flight response.

 When we have trouble seeing the end result or if the goal has so many moving pieces or a long time element; we tend to put those goals aside for ones we can quickly tick off our list.
 However, it is the seemingly unattainable goals that can be the more rewarding.
 And just in case you are thinking that you are too old to set out to achieve a really big goal – watch this quick video from Entrepreneur.

-The last one I want to focus on is a passion of mine.
+Another big one is brand!
 As women we need to understand the value and importance of developing and supporting our personal brand and the article reinforces that thought:

 Failing to build a personal brand.